Anderas2/Fire2023/README.md

 ![Torch internal](https://github.com/Anderas2/Fire2023/blob/main/PXL_20240925_094213321.jpg)

+## about the code
 The "Fire" uses two layers of Perlin noise.
 Perlin is nice, as it is not totally random, but looks like a cloud.
+That's practical, because fire is just a glowing cloud that moves upwards.

 So we have one perlin "cloud" that moves upwards and uses firery colors from a color palette while it "cools down".
 Another perlin "cloud" moves in front of the fire and simulates smoke moving across the fire.